 The court also noted that the government possessed a legitimate interest in keeping drugs out of schools.
 SPS provided “substantial evidence” to show that there was an illegal drug issue within the district.
 SPS provided evidence to the court regarding the number of drug related incidents over the last 11 years.
 C.M. himself testified that he believed that there was and is a drug problem at his school.

-The court also quickly dispensed with the parents' argument that the search was unconstitutional because the seizure was not supported by individualized suspicion, noting that the has rejected the ideas “that all searches or seizures in a school must be supported by individualized suspicion.”
+The court also quickly dispensed with the parents’ argument that the search was unconstitutional because the seizure was not supported by individualized suspicion, noting that the Supreme Court has rejected the ideas “that all searches or seizures in a school must be supported by individualized suspicion.”